ShahirahFikri/Class-Assignment---Input-Validation-Client-Server-Side-/README.md

 User authorization and form processing are controlled by the code.
 If the user is not currently logged in, it verifies this and directs them to the login page.
 When a form is submitted, the data is processed and validated, and if the data is valid, a success page is redirected.
 A message is shown in case the form is not submitted.
 For logged-in users, this code handles form submission and assures adequate authorization.

 ## 4) CLASS ASSIGNMENT 4 - XSS & CSRF
+## - *process_form.php* <br />
+This improved version addresses potential XSS vulnerabilities by properly encoding form fields with htmlspecialchars before demonstrating them on the page.
+A CSRF token is further created and included in the form as a hidden field.
+Following that, the token is checked on the server to make sure it corresponds to the one kept in the user's session.